-The 1822 Haitian occupation (see History and Myth) brought a significant shift in the religious landscape.
-Viewing the Catholic Church as a symbol of colonialism, slavery, and repression, the Haitians stripped it of all material assets, confiscating and selling Church property and severing its political linkages.
-Even after the DR's 1844 independence (see History and Myth), the Church failed to regain its former prominence, struggling in subsequent decades to rebuild its influence in social, economic, and political spheres.
-Years of internal conflict made it particularly difficult for the Church to gain political influence: while some administrations granted concessions and privileges to the Church, others sought to curb its power and limit its relations with the state.
+The 1822 Haitian occupation (see p.
+5 of History and Myth) brought a significant shift in the religious landscape.
+Viewing the Catholic Church as a symbol of colonialism, slavery, and repression, the Haitians stripped it of all material assets. confiscating and selling Church property and severing its political linkages.
+Even after the DR's 1844 independence (see p.
+6 of History and Myth), the Church failed to regain its former prominence, struggling in subsequent decades to rebuild its influence in social, economic, and political spheres.
+Years of internal conflict made it particularly difficult for the Church to gain influence: while some administrations political aranted concessions and privileges to the Church, others sought to curb its power and limit its relations with the state.
 As a result, Church influence in marriage, divorce, and education fluctuated over the decades.